IOTechSystems/support-alarms-docs/docs/api/graphql/router-schema.md

 <td valign="top"><a href="#int">Int</a></td>
 <td>

-the number of retries to run the action before terminated
+The number of retries to run the action before terminated

 </td>
 </tr>